Make Your Mark

 Do I need to be in class at a certain time?

 Not at all.
-The course is delivered daily on the membership site, Monday to Friday (you'll get an email notification when it's live), and you can work through the lessons at your own pace.
+The course is available in its entirety on the membership site, and you can work through the whole course totally at your own pace.
 Expect to spend about 15-20 minutes on each lesson.

 I've tried other online courses and they haven't worked for me.
 How is this one different?